BawdyAnarchist/Monero-Simulator/docs/labNotes_verification_and_methodology.md

 Admittedly this is not as rigorous as a unit test, feeding a long running series of exact empirical data over many historical profiles and checking for perfect adherence.
 Nevertheless, for the limited data analyzed, there was an exact match.

-Finally, there is likely a slight divergence in the way that trimming is accomplished.
-This would be a factor and a problem for modeling timestamp noise.
-For the preliminary analysis, NTP drift was modeled low, at a 1-sec stdev normal distribution, making the divergence negligible/irrelevant for those results.
-This will be fixed in future versions.

 ## Ping Values Inspection

 Some deeper thought was put into the stochastic latency model.
 While ping and one-way-delay (OWD) generally follow a log normal distribution, there are tail spikes due to wifi, routing, switching, and other network infrastructure artifacts.
 The stats() log was inspected for reasonable/sane values, and over tens of thousands of data points showed averages at their expected values.
 However, further corroboration could be accomplished with a histogram to visualize the exact probability curve, and of course check that against statistical expectations.